-The school has a trained Learning Mentor who works with children with a range of social and emotional needs.
+One of our TAs is training to be the school ELSA so she can work with children with a range of social and emotional needs; she is due to qualify later this year.
 Additionally we employ a play therapist who works with pupils.
 The class teachers used the personal, social and emotional curriculum to support and develop all pupils.
 Children are nurtured and cherished whilst differences are recognised and celebrated - this is central to the Christian ethos of the school.
 Children are encouraged to become independent learners and take responsibility for their own behaviour in all aspects of school life.
 Older pupils are given opportunities to support young ones when they are at an early stage of school life through a buddy system.